 NOTE 2: A feature attribute type has a name, a data type, and a domain associated to it.
-A feature attribute instance has an attribute value taken from the domain of the feature attribute type function rule that associates each element from a domain (source, or domain of the function) to a unique element in another domain (target, codomain, or range)
+A feature attribute instance has an attribute value taken from the domain of the feature attribute type function rule that associates each element from a domain (source, or domain of the function) to a unique element in another domain (target, codomain, or range) [ISO 19107]

-NOTE 3: In a feature catalog, a feature attribute may include a value domain but does not specify attribute values for feature instances geometric object spatial object representing a geometric set grid network composed of a set of elements, or cells, whose vertices are nodes.
-See also rectified grid, regular grid, irregular grid, and grid point.
+NOTE 3: In a feature catalog, a feature attribute may include a value domain but does not specify attribute values for feature instances geometric object spatial object representing a geometric set georeferenced grid grid for which node positions have been referenced to (i.e. have values in) the Earth's coordinate system grid network composed of a set of elements, or cells, whose vertices, or nodes, have defined positions within a coordinate system.
+See also georeferenced grid, regular grid, irregular grid, node, and grid point.